datasciencecampus/woffle/doc/index.md

 2. **Embedding**
-    Because computers are really bad at understanding language we come pre-packed with various ways of converting all of that text into numbers so that youre computer can do stuff.
+    Because computers are really bad at understanding language we come pre-packed with various ways of converting all of that text into numbers so that your computer can do stuff.
 This can sometimes seem like a contrivance where we consider sentiment scores for text as an 'embedding' but all we mean is "generating a numeric representation for text" and this hopefully follows.